Against throwaway culture

 Our targets for 2030:

-• We will reduce the greenhouse gas emissions from our own operations (Scope 1 and 2) by 60 per cent from the base year 2017.
+• We will reduce the greenhouse gas emissions from our own operations (Scope 1 and 2) by 60 per cent from the base year 2017 by 2030.

-• We will reduce greenhouse gas emissions from transportation and distribution (Scope 3) by 30 per cent from the base year 2018.
+• We will reduce greenhouse gas emissions from transportation and distribution (Scope 3) by 30 per cent from the base year 2018 by 2030.

 • In terms of spend covering purchased goods and services, 60 per cent of our suppliers must have science-based targets by 2024.